deepjia/v2net/README.md

 ![2018-06-10 12 45 22](https://user-images.githubusercontent.com/1452602/41194011-ba955c06-6c47-11e8-9419-3795d344de15.png)

 ## Prerequisites
-To use the integrated whistle extension, Node.js is needed.
+(If only you want to use the integrated whistle extension,) Node.js is needed.

 Install Node.js with [homebrew](https://brew.sh/):